space10-community/conversational-form/README.md

 	$ npm install --save-dev XX

-## Tests
+## Examples and tests
-When you are up and running, you can find a few form tests in the /test folder.
+When you are up and running, you can find a few form tests and examples in the /examples folder.

 ## Browser support
 Tested in latest Chrome, Firefox, Safari and Internet Explorer.